hamza9305/Fisheye-to-Cylindrical/README.md

 - Default_arguements.py

-This script contains the default arguments that are needed to run the [Fisheye2Cylindrical.py](uploads/75b4d9195f3863c04f105a921f71d3bd/Fisheye2Cylindrical.py) script.
-Modifications can be done as per the need and relevant fucntionality can be obtained by also making changes to the [Fisheye2Cylindrical.py](uploads/850dda823fc9603f206d99db4661872f/Fisheye2Cylindrical.py) script.
+This script contains the default arguments that are needed to run the [Fisheye2Cylindrical.py](https://github.com/hamza9305/Fisheye-to-Cylindrical/blob/main/Fisheye2Cylindrical.py) script.
+Modifications can be done as per the need and relevant fucntionality can be obtained.